 * = the filling makes enough for 6 fondants - simply keep frozen until needed or use 3x the amount of this recipe to make 6 full fondants.

-To be in with a chance to win, all you need to do is become a subscriber of my blog and then leave me a comment below to let me know you’ve signed up.
+To be in with a chance to win, all you need to do is become a subscriber to my blog and then leave me a comment below to let me know you’ve signed up.
 It’s as easy as that!
 There is a pop up for you to fill in as you read my blog (if you aren’t running ad blocking software) or simply scroll to the bottom of the blog page on your computer or mobile and enter your email address.
-UK entrants only please.
+UK entrants only, please.
 Four lucky winners will be drawn at random at midday on August 31st 2015.
 Good Luck!
 Feel free to share this post so your friends can enter too xxx